zodsoft/core-js/helpers/readme.md

-# Framework Helpers
+# View Helpers

-Extra classes that provide additional functionality
+Provide methods to be used in the different views.